unfoldingWord-dev/electron/docs/development/Electronite/WindowsBuildNotes.md

 - edit `~\.electron_build_tools\configs\evm.x86.json`
   and add option to args:       `"target_cpu = \"x86\""`

+- if Electronite source already checked out, then skip to `Do build` step:

 - get the base Electron source code (this can take many hours the first time as the git cache is loaded):
 ```
 e sync